tdr1506/State_Transition_Simulator/README.md

 ## Test.py

 ### Description:
-This code file demonstrates the usage of the `StateSimulator` class from `Assignment2.py` and sets up transition probabilities and holding times for different states, simulates state percentages over a specified number of hours, and prints the results.
+This code file demonstrates the usage of the `StateSimulator` class from `Assignment2.py` and sets up transition probabilities and holding times for different states, simulates state percentages over a specified number of hours, and prints out the results.

 ### Code: